Santara dynasty: Origins

 Jinadatta Raya or Jindutt Rai, a Jain prince from Mathura in Northern India was the supposed founder of the dynasty.
 He is said to have migrated to the town of Humcha with an idol of the Jain deity Padmavati laying the foundation of the kingdom in Humcha.
 He also built the Humcha Jain temples.

-Edgar Thurston mentions that the Bhairarasas or Santaras were among the powerful Bunt chiefs who seem to have exercised control over a greater part of the Tuluva country before the rise of the Vijayanagara Empire.
 The dynasty founded by Jinadatta appears to have split into two branches by the 12 century C.E.
 One branch being stationed in Kalasa and another in Hosagunda of Shimoga district.
 Gradually these branches shifted their capitals to Keravashe and Karkala both in the old South Canara district.